First Grade Curriculum

 The art curriculum is based around a framework that allows students to investigate, create, and critique artwork in meaningful ways.

 Through practice with different media, art students learn to manage, master, and refine simple and then more complex skills and techniques.
 The program provides a balance between guided instruction, where students learn to master a skill, and independent practice, where students apply new skills and techniques in creative ways and learn to become innovative thinkers.
-The creation of innovative thinkers is part of the mission of the Community School of Naples, as stated in our mission statement.
+The creation of innovative thinkers is part of the mission of the Community School of Naples.

 By looking at the work of famous artists and artists from other cultures, students gain an understanding of how the arts document historical and cultural trends and foster an appreciation for differences between our culture and other cultures.

-In first grade the students attend art two times each week and build on previous knowledge and continue to learn about and/or implement:
+In first grade the students attend art twice per week, and build on previous knowledge and continue to learn about and/or implement:

 - Developing fine motor skills through drawing, cutting, threading, coloring, and sorting/placing objects onto artwork, and weaving with needles and yarn